The materials we use to make our products come from nature: what we choose and how we source these materials has implications for the environment.

 We consider elements such as water use, land impact, animal welfare, chemical use, and human health in our approach to sustainable materials.
 These considerations help us to prioritize which fibers and materials we use.

-Conventional cotton requires a large amount of pesticides, herbicides and fertilizers, which has a significant impact on the environment.
-In addition, cotton production needs a lot of water, which is an increasingly scarce natural resource.
-Esprit became a member of the Better Cotton Initiative (BCI) in February 2016.
-The BCI is a non-profit organization that takes a holistic approach to sustainable cotton production by including the environmental, social and economic aspects.
-It supports the people who grow cotton to implement more environmentally friendly cultivation methods that also help farmers lower costs and help assure that they make a decent living.
+Conventional cotton growing methods often require large quantities of pesticides, herbicides and fertilizers.
+These can have negative impacts on the environment.
+In addition, cotton needs a lot of water to grow, which is an increasingly scarce natural resource in many cotton-producing regions.
+In order to improve the environmental profile of cotton, Esprit became a member of the Better Cotton Initiative in February 2016.
+The Better Cotton Initiative is a non-profit organization that takes a holistic approach to sustainable cotton production.
+The initiative trains farmers on how to best manage the environmental, social and economic aspects of cotton production.
+It supports the people who grow cotton to implement more environmentally-friendly cultivation methods that also help farmers reduce costs and increases profits.

-Organic cotton is grown without pesticides or synthetic fertilizers according to strict standards.
-Esprit has increased the range of organic cotton in our collections by becoming a certified member of the Organic Content Standard (OCS).
-The OCS, which has been developed by the non-profit organization Textile Exchange, ensures the presence and amount of organically grown material in a final garment by tracking the chain of custody from the certified field to the end product.
+We consider organic cotton a more sustainable option as well.
+Currently, less than 1% of the world’s total cotton production is grown organically.
+This makes it more difficult to source organic cotton.
+Organic cotton is grown without pesticides or synthetic fertilizers and according to strict standards.
+Esprit has increased the range of organic cotton in our collections.
+We are using the Organic Content Standard and the Global Organic Textile Standard to trace and certify our organic cotton.
+Both standards verify the presence and amount of organically grown materials in a final garment by tracking the chain of custody from the first textile processing step to the end product.